wozeparrot/tinyrwkv/README.md

 ## Roadmap

+- [x] Implement the WKV kernel as a custom function
-- [ ] Implement the WKV kernel as a custom function
+- [ ] Implement the backwards of the WKV kernel as a custom function
 - [ ] Optimize more
 - [ ] Add support for the world model and tokenizer